Discover Melbourne Girls Grammar

 We empower our students to acquire and confidently master the attributes and skills they need to meet the challenges of the constantly evolving world we live in.

 Melbourne Girls Grammar aspires to develop ethical women of action.
-Through a focus on learning, research and innovation, we will continually be recognised as a leader in girls’ education by students and parents, as well as fellow educators, locally and abroad.
+Through a focus on learning, research and innovation, we will be recognised by our own community, the national and international community as a leading school in girls’ education.

 In the pursuit of our vision, Melbourne Girls Grammar is committed to the provision of an exceptional education for girls with an emphasis on strong Christian values, high expectations, creativity and academic challenge.